Intercarto: managing 50 urban planning projects with GanttPRO

 What does your work look like now with GanttPRO?

-“Reviewing 10 projects a day is already difficult.
-And when there are 50, a dedicated specialist is needed.
-Ideally, one person should manage the Gantt daily, update statuses, assign tasks, and track risks.
-We are now moving towards appointing such an employee.”
+Reviewing 10 projects a day is already difficult.
+When there are 50, you need a dedicated specialist.
+Ideally, one person should manage the Gantt chart daily, update statuses, assign tasks, and track risks.
+We are now moving toward appointing such an employee.